 The Association operates the Housing Options approach whereby any prospective applicant will receive an appointment to complete a housing options appraisal, the end result may be that an application for housing is completed.
 Prospective applicants who have completed a housing options appraisal with another Registered Social Landlord (RSL) within Glasgow may request a housing application form to be considered for housing with the Association.
-A housing application form can be obtained from the Association's office and can also be requested in writing, by e-mail or telephone or downloaded via the 'Applications & Forms' page on this website.
+A housing application form can be obtained from the Association's office and can also be requested in writing, by e-mail or telephone or downloaded via the 'Apply for a House page on this website.

 The Association also operate an internal transfer list in order to try and meet the needs, demands and aspirations of current tenants.
 Applicants can apply for an internal transfer for: